 How to find and contact your county councillor or find your division.

 There are 63 county councillors representing 61 divisions.
-The political make-up of the county council after the most recent election (May 2013) is:
+The current political make-up of the county council is:

 - Labour: 15

 Contact your councillor

 How to contact and get information and advice from your county councillor as well as the leader, the deputy leader and the chairman of the council.

 Your county councillor can help if you have a query or concern about the council's services by offering advice or directing you to someone who can help.
 Some councillors also hold regular surgeries in their communities - set times when you can go along and raise any issues of concern.

 Watch our short film about using your councillor